 The fundamental distinction between K2 EDTA and K3 EDTA is the presence of two chelated potassium ions in K2 EDTA as opposed to three in K3 EDTA.
 Furthermore, K3 EDTA has no effect on the MCV of red blood cells at greater concentrations, whereas K2 EDTA marginally increases the MCV (mean corpuscular volume) of red blood cells at higher concentrations.

-K2 EDTA (dipotassium ethylenediaminetetraacetic acid) is a potent anticoagulant used to keep blood in lavender top or purple top blood collection tubes for complete blood counts (CBC).
+K2 EDTA (dipotassium ethylenediaminetetraacetic acid) is a potent anticoagulant used to keep blood in lavender top or purple top tube edta for complete blood counts (CBC).
 In most cases, whole blood is kept in these tubes.
 But K2 EDTA has two potassium ions bonded to the molecule of EDTA.

 Additionally, EDTA is a chelating agent that can sequester metal ions in a mixture, such as calcium ions and ferric ions, reducing their reactivity.
 K2 EDTA's primary role in the blood sample is therefore to chelate calcium ions from the combination.
 Furthermore, calcium ions are needed for the process of blood coagulation.
 However, the presence of EDTA in the material prevents the calcium ions from being used in this process, preventing coagulation.